janlelis/idiosyncratic-ruby.com/source/posts/12-more-inspections.html.md

     >> Math #=> CMath
     >> 3/2 #=> (3/2)
     >> !!defined?(Vector) #=> true

+¹ Math mode actually has been removed in Ruby version 2.5

 And another one surprised me: You can pass custom [inspectors](https://github.com/ruby/ruby/blob/trunk/lib/irb/inspector.rb) to IRB, for example, *yaml*: